A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models of GPT-4.5/4o/o1: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Yaxin Luo, Tianjun Yao, Jiacheng Liu and Yongqiang Chen for their valuable feedback and suggestions.
-This research is supported by the MBZUAI-WIS Joint Program for AI Research and the Google Research award grant.
+We also appreciate the constructive comments provided by the reviewers and the area chair.
+This research is supported by the MBZUAI-WIS Joint Program for AI Research.